Developmental Editing for Fiction

 What is the cost of the class?

-Registration is $499 and includes the lecture content, supporting materials and resources, feedback, and a forum.
+Registration is 529 USD and includes the lecture content, supporting materials and resources, and a forum.
+Personalized feedback on your completed edits can be purchased for an additional 149 USD after the course begins.

 Is there a money-back guarantee?